BAMMri/MyoQMRI/README.md

 The conversion is done with:

 ```
-dcm2omids -r -a PATIENT_NAME /path/to/input/folder /path/to/output/folder
+dcm2omids -r -a PATIENT_ID /path/to/input/folder /path/to/output/folder
 ```

 Note: Output folder must exist.